 “Interpretation is so much more meaningful,” he said.
 “That’s what I teach here at the Cultural Arts Centre.”

-After 18 years of painting, Dan is excited to give back to the arts, a community he has received so much from.
+After many years of painting, Dan is excited to give back to the arts, a community from which he has received so much.

 “I’ve been helped along the way from a lot of artists I’ve gotten to know over the years from plein air painting competitions and workshops I’ve attended,” he said.
 “Plus, I know from a selfish standpoint that I’ll probably learn as much from them as they’re learning from me.”

-CLICK HERE to sign up or learn more about Dan's Wednesday evening oil painting classes at the Cultural Arts Centre.
+CLICK HERE to see information on Dan’s oil painting classes at the Cultural Arts Centre.